nus-cs2103-AY2223S1/ip/docs/README.md

 Expected outcome:

 ```
-Here are the tasks in your list:
+Let's look at the tasks in your list:
 1. ...
 2. ...
 ```